 79. Pineapple on pizza.
 Acceptable?

-Maybe you’re looking for something a little bit more advanced; something to make your audience think, "wow this presentation really has stuff I've never seen before!"
-Well you’re in luck because we have plenty of advanced slides you can use too.
+Maybe you’re looking for something a little bit more advanced; something to make your audience think, "wow this presentation has stuff I've never seen before!"
+Well, you’re in luck because, while all of our slides are interactive, we have some that jump off the screen!

 81. Action Priority Matrix